Reconciling overlay objects

 Before you upgrade

-Although the installation handles the schema and the data, it is recommended to perform the following tasks prior to the upgrade:
+Although the installation handles the schema and the data, you should perform the following tasks prior to the upgrade:

 - Take a snapshot of the computer.